undercover-el/undercover.el/README.md

 - it doesn't support test coverage for byte-compiled files;
 - it based on `edebug` and can have some issues with macros coverage.

-Check out [undercover.el usage example](https://github.com/sviridov/undercover.el-usage-example) for more information.
+Check out [combined usage example](https://github.com/sviridov/undercover.el-combined-usage-example) and [buttercup integration example](https://github.com/sviridov/undercover.el-buttercup-integration-example) for more information.

 ## Installation